-BAI also follows ITIL (Information Technology Infrastructure Library) a set of processes, procedures, tasks and checklists for service management that underpins ISO27001 and supports consistent and high-quality service delivery in major projects with multiple stakeholders.
-The key ITIL processes for BAI are incident, problem, change and service management, which deliver a structured framework for best practice, good behaviour and continuous service improvement.
-The framework enables us to demonstrate compliance and measure improvement.
-This was a step change in the quality of process and procedures used to run and operate the Critical communications network resulting in high network availability and improved reporting to the NSW Telco Authority.
+BAI also follows ITIL (Information Technology Infrastructure Library) a set of processes, procedures, tasks and checklists for service management that underpins ISO 20000 and supports consistent and high-quality service delivery in major projects with multiple stakeholders.
+The key ITIL processes for BAI are incident management, problem management, change management and capacity management, which deliver a structured framework for best practice, good behaviour and continuous service improvement.
+The framework enables us to demonstrate compliance and to measure improvement.
+This was a step change in the quality of process and procedures used to run and operate the emergency service network resulting in high network availability and improved reporting to the NSW Telco Authority.